Bangla-Language-Processing/Bangla-Speech-Corpora/README.md

 - **Recording setup:** Supervised onsite recording.

 ## Download
+Due to the size of the corpora (4.4GB) we still kept the data on sourceforge.
 Please download the corpus from [sourceforge](https://sourceforge.net/projects/blp/files/Speech_Corpora/).

 ## Please Cite this paper: